zwhbio2017/clipipe_docs/docs/4_usage.md

 ### Motif discovery

-The motif discovery function can be used directly in the CLIPipe docker:
+The motif discovery function can be used directly in the CLIPipe docker.
+You just need to get the final binding peaks for your data as the input `${sample_id}.all_peak.bed`.

 For HOMER, the demo script like this: